 Follow these steps to create a load balancer in an existing project in the Control panel:

-- Go to Load balancers subsection in the project’s card.
+- Go to the Load balancers section in the project.

 - Click Create load balancer.

 - Enter the balancer name.
 You can leave the automatically generated name.

 - Select the required region.